ethercreative/simplemap/docs/getting-started/config.md

 No token required

 ##### [Google](https://cloud.google.com/maps-platform/#get-started)
-You will need to enable the **Maps Javascript API** and **Places API** for if using Google for the map tiles, and the **Places API** and **Geocoding API** if you are using it for the Geo service.
+You will need to enable the **Maps JavaScript API** and **Places API** for if using Google for the map tiles, and the **Places API** and **Geocoding API** if you are using it for the Geo service.

 ##### [Mapbox](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/)
 You can use the same key for both map tiles and geo service, no configuration needed!

 ##### [Apple MapKit](https://developer.apple.com/documentation/mapkitjs/setting_up_mapkit_js)
 We currently only support Apple MapKit for map tiles only.

 ##### [Here](https://developer.here.com/)
 You can use the same key for both map tiles and geo service, no configuration needed!

 #### Geolocation